Information for Faculty Who have Filed an AI Charge

 What Happens After a Hearing?

 After a hearing you will receive written confirmation of the outcome.
 If a student is found not in violation of the charge, he or she will return to class without penalty.
 If a student is found in violation, there are two cases in which you are responsible for imposing the penalty determined by the panel or board: (1) If a student receives an F in the course, but you have already submitted an "NG" (No Grade) for the student, you will need to complete a grade change form (available in the Registrar's Office).
-(2) If a student receives the penalty of a zero on the assignment and reduction of the course grade by one letter grade, you need to calculate the final grade (with the reduction) and either enter it in Web Advisor along with the other grades for your course or submit a grade change form if you have already submitted an "NG."
+(2) If a student receives the penalty of a zero on the assignment and reduction of the course grade by one letter grade, you need to calculate the final grade (with the reduction) and either enter it as your final course grade for the student.
+You would need to submit a grade change form in this circumstance if you have already submitted an "NG" as the student's final grade.
 In all other cases the Registrar's Office will impose the appropriate penalty.

 Students have the right to appeal a panel or board's decision within 48 hours of the hearing.
 If a student chooses to exercise this option, he or she has the right to attend class pending the Dean of the College's decision.